progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	objects/
 	refs/

-You may see some other files in there, but this is a fresh git init repository—it’s what you see by default.
-The branches directory isn’t used by newer Git versions, and the description file is only used by the GitWeb program, so don’t worry about those.
-The config file contains your project-specific configuration options, and the info directory keeps a global exclude file for ignored patterns that you don’t want to track in a .gitignore file.
-The hooks directory contains your client- or server-side hook scripts, which are discussed in detail in Chapter 6.
+You may see some other files in there, but this is a fresh `git init` repository — it’s what you see by default.
+The `branches` directory isn’t used by newer Git versions, and the `description` file is only used by the GitWeb program, so don’t worry about those.
+The `config` file contains your project-specific configuration options, and the `info` directory keeps a global exclude file for ignored patterns that you don’t want to track in a .gitignore file.
+The `hooks` directory contains your client- or server-side hook scripts, which are discussed in detail in Chapter 6.

-This leaves four important entries: the HEAD and index files and the objects and refs directories.
+This leaves four important entries: the `HEAD` and `index` files and the `objects` and `refs` directories.
 These are the core parts of Git.
-The objects directory stores all the content for your database, the refs directory stores pointers into commit objects in that data (branches), the HEAD file points to the branch you currently have checked out, and the index file is where Git stores your staging area information.
+The `objects` directory stores all the content for your database, the `refs` directory stores pointers into commit objects in that data (branches), the `HEAD` file points to the branch you currently have checked out, and the `index` file is where Git stores your staging area information.
 You’ll now look at each of these sections in detail to see how Git operates.

 ## Git Objects ##

 Git is a content-addressable filesystem.
 Great.
 What does that mean?
 It means that at the core of Git is a simple key-value data store.
 You can insert any kind of content into it, and it will give you back a key that you can use to retrieve the content again at any time.
-To demonstrate, you can use the plumbing command hash-object, which takes some data, stores it in your .git directory, and gives you back the key the data is stored as.
-First, you initialize a new Git repository and verify that there is nothing in the objects directory:
+To demonstrate, you can use the plumbing command `hash-object`, which takes some data, stores it in your `.git` directory, and gives you back the key the data is stored as.
+First, you initialize a new Git repository and verify that there is nothing in the `objects` directory:

 	$ mkdir test
 	$ cd test